panacloud-modern-global-apps/full-stack-serverless-cdk/stepxx_aws_timestream_and_visualization_with_grafana/README.md

 - Make simple Node.js Lambda function for putting constant data into Timestream Table Each time it is invoked

--Now whenever you invoke the Lambda by apigateway lambda integration it'll add the constant data in lambda into the TS Table
+-Now whenever you invoke the Lambda by apigateway lambda integration, it'll add the constant data from lambda into the TS Table

 ### NOTE